Coming Out Gay or Trans

 In assessing whether or not to come out and to whom, most trans and gays consider that predicting outcome is easier if they know how that person feels about others who are different in some way.
 Many individuals will not come out if there is a fear that to do so might put them in physical or financial danger.
 Many individuals will not come out if they fear losing the love and support of family and friends.

 Many come out last to those closest to them because even if the risk of being rejected is low, the potential impact of the loss is huge.
 Most come out first to someone who will likely be accepting and supportive; this may be a stranger or it may be a best friend.
 Many first come out to another trans or gay person and find that once they have an ally it is easier to come out to another person.

 In addition to asking "why come out to this person?" planning to come out also includes asking who, what, when, where, and how questions: "Who else will be present?"; "Is there someone for me to talk to after I come out?"; "Is there anyone, or any resource, available for the other person?"; "What do I want to say and what do I not want to say?"; "When is the timing right?"; "How much time might we need for this discussion?"; "Will it be in private or in a public setting?"; "Will it be face to face, email, or phone?"; "Will the other person be surprised and what might they say or ask, and how will I respond?"

-Transgenders and gays need to be patient with the people to whom they come out: they too will need time to experience stages of denial, anger, guilt, and bargaining before coming to accept transgender identity or homosexuality.
-Those to whom trans and gays come out need to be appreciative of the risk and the honor involved in the person's disclosure.
-Those in either group who need support should consider seeing a therapist and/or finding a local support group such as Parents and Friends of Lesbians and Gays (PFLAG).
+Transgender people and gay individuals need to be patient with the people to whom they come out: they too will need time to experience stages of denial, anger, guilt, and bargaining before coming to accept transgender identity or homosexuality.
+Those to whom transgender people and gay individuals come out need to be appreciative of the risk and the honor involved in the person's disclosure.
+Those in either group who need support should consider seeing a therapist and/or finding a local support group such as (PFLAG).